-People love to do business with companies running these entrepreneurship model because they feel good about helping solve a problem while spending money on stuff they need.
+People love to do business with companies running these model because they feel good about helping solve a problem while spending money on stuff they need.

 A few that readily come to mind include the cooperative movement founded by Robert Owen, India’s land Gift Movement founded by Vinoba Bhave and establishment of the first nursing school by Florence Nightingale who also developed modern nursing practices.

 There were several other individuals, organizations, and foundations who in the 19th and 20th century identified social problems and tried to address them: groups that advocated for child rights, environmental protection, women empowerment, etc.

 In more recent times, the impact of entrepreneurs such as Muhammed Yunus of Grameen Bank, Jyotindra Nath of Youth United and Nick Reder, Norma La Rosa and Brent Freeman of Roozt has brought the concept of social entrepreneurship into mainstream consciousness and made the term popular.

 An increasing number of big companies and brands are copying this approach and have successfully helped drive change in several areas all over the world.

 Whether it’s making family planning more affordable for indigent women, reducing the spread of infectious diseases, increasing the literacy levels of the girl child, empowering traders and farmers with access to low-interest micro-credit or supporting environmental sustainability, corporate giants like Shell, eBay and Intel have lent their support financially and logistically.

 There are programs that are being offered in universities across the world using this model which then helped to drive interest among young professionals who are eager to play a role in addressing social issues.

 What makes a business owner a social entrepreneur?